Fitch cuts Connecticut ratings on dim economy, fiscal constraints

 Revenue collections also came in far below projections through the month of April, failing to keep pace with rising expenses and adding to the state's deficit.

-On Wednesday, Governor Dannel Malloy, a Democrat, said the state would drain its rainy day reserve fund and make one-time transfers from other funds to help close a $390 million revenue shortfall this year.
+On Wednesday, Governor Dannel Malloy said the state would drain its rainy day reserve fund and make one-time transfers from other funds to help close a $390 million revenue shortfall this year.

 Malloy and the legislature are currently hashing out the state's next two-year budget, due by the end of the fiscal year on June 30.